Google Cloud – Professional Cloud Security Engineer Certification learning path

 - Cloud Identity

-- Cloud Identity provides IDaaS (Identity as a Service) and provides single sign-on functionality and federation with external identity provides like Active Directory.
+- Cloud Identity provides IDaaS (Identity as a Service) and provides single sign-on functionality and federation with external identity providers like Active Directory.

-- Cloud Identity supports federating with Active Directory using GCDS to implement the synchronization
+- Cloud Identity supports federating with Active Directory using GCDS (Google Cloud Directory Sync) to implement the synchronization

 Compute Services